 Take the time to learn more about the nature and behavior of alcoholism and drug addiction.
-Addiction is much more than substance abuse of things like alcohol, cocaine, marijuana or prescription drugs.
-It can be a behaviour that’s usually due to some underlying emotional issue, chemical imbalance or other disorder that causes a person to act a certain way or to self-medicate.
+Addiction is much more than substance use of things like alcohol, cocaine, marijuana, opioids or prescription drugs.
+It can be an addictive behavior that’s usually due to some underlying emotional mental health issue, chemical imbalance or another behavioral health disorder that causes a person to act a certain way or to self-medicate.
 It’s more about thinking that using drugs or drinking alcohol although it’s the drugs, alcohol and suicide that kill addicts and alcoholics.

 People with such behaviors can be addicted to just about anything in an unhealthy way – whether it’s sex, exercise, work, eating or a substance.
 When someone is addicted to something, there are often co-occurring disorders at play such as depression, anxiety, bipolar, obsessive compulsiveness or eating disorders.

-Once a person becomes addicted to a substance or behavior, the continuing use and abuse is more about homeostasis rather than getting “high.”
-As time goes on, the perceived benefits of that behavior or substance that originally lured them in usually fades away, but the need and impulse remains.
+Once a person becomes addicted to a substance or behavior, the continuing alcohol and substance abuse is more about homeostasis rather than getting “high.”
+As time goes on, the perceived benefits of that behavior or substance that originally lured them in usually fades away, but the cravings and impulse remains.

-A good treatment program can be instrumental in a healthy start to long term recovery.
+A good addiction treatment program can be instrumental in a healthy start to long term addiction recovery.

-Enabling a family member’s alcoholism and drug addiction comes in many forms – some of which you may not think are enabling.
-It’s important to recognize the behaviours and actions you and your family are carrying out that allow your drug or alcohol-addicted loved one to remain in this destructive state.
+Enabling a family member’s alcohol abuse and substance use comes in many forms – some of which you may not think are enabling.
+It’s important to recognize the behaviors and actions you and your family are carrying out that allow your drug or alcohol-addicted loved one to remain in this destructive state.

 Enabling can be anything from letting the addicted family member live in your home and abuse drugs and alcohol while there, or it could be something as simple as making excuses for the person.